Welcome to the home page of NATNET Life+ project!

 On 1 January 2012, the Centre for Economic Development, Transport and the Environment for Lapland (ELY Centre) initiated the five-year Life+ Nature project with its partners.
 Its goal is to enhance the biodiversity of south-western Lapland as a part of the METSO program started in 2008.
 The overall objective of the project is to secure the biodiversity of Finnish forests.
 Typical habitats for south western Lapland are aapa mires, bog woodland, western taiga, alkaline fens, herb-rich forests with Picea abies and natural forests of primary succession stages of landupheaval coast.

-ELY Centre operates the project in cooperation with the Finnish Forest Centre, the Finnish Forest Research Institute, and the Forestry and The Natural Heritage Services of Metsähallitus.
+ELY Centre operates the project in cooperation with the Finnish Forest Centre, Natural Resources Institute Finland, and the Forestry and The Natural Heritage Services of Metsähallitus.
 In addition, the local Forest Management Associations work as an expert between the forest owners and authorities.

 The objective of the project is to increase the ecological connections between the Natura 2000 area and other existing protection areas in Southwest Lapland.
 The ecological connections are established by voluntary permanent protection agreements on privately owned land.
 Habitats are protected through The Forest Biodiversity Programme of Finland (METSO-programme).